 While achieving the goal of the resume – the interview, work to make an organized resume.
 Organization applies to all levels of the resume: the aesthetic format, the ordered placement of the facts, and the previous employments you choose to include.

 The aesthetics should be friendly to the eye, and help to draw attention to the most important points.
-Those that are most important should always be located nearer to the top.
-In other words, activities and employments that are most relevant and current should be listed first.
+The most important should always be located nearer to the top.
+In other words, activities and employments which are most relevant and current should be listed first.